 Figure your gross income from all sources.
 Then figure your gross income from fishing.
-Divide your fishing gross income by your total gross income to determine the percentage from fish-
+Divide your fishing gross income by your total gross income to determine the percentage of gross income from fishing.

 Example 1.
-James Smith had the following gross income and fishing income in 2001.
+James Smith had the following gross income and fishing income in 2002.